Birds of North Carolina:

 Global Rank G5

 Coastal Plain Pelagic visitor in the warmer months.
 Very rare along the coast and in offshore waters, mostly from Cape Hatteras southward; most records following hurricanes.
-Essentially accidental before Jul, with only three such records -- one on a pelagic trip off Oregon Inlet on 25 May 1991; a noddy (presumably of this species) on a pelagic trip off Hatteras on 5 Jun 2016; and one on a pelagic trip off Hatteras on 31 May 2017.
+Essentially accidental before Jul, with only four such records -- one on a pelagic trip off Oregon Inlet on 25 May 1991; a noddy (presumably of this species) on a pelagic trip off Hatteras on 5 Jun 2016; one on a pelagic trip off Hatteras on 31 May 2017; and one that remained along the beach north of Buxton (Dare) from 16-24 Jun 2024.
 Only a modest number of other pelagic records.
 No Tidewater or farther inland records.
 Nearly all records are for the period from 27 Jul to 23 Sep.
 Peak counts, all associated with Hurricane David: 10, Bogue Banks, 5-6 Sep 1979; 3, offshore (locale not specified), 9 Sep 1979; 3, Wrightsville Beach, 5 Sep 1979.
 Two on a pelagic trip out of Hatteras (Dare), 31 Aug 2018, and two on a trip off Hatteras, 23 Aug 2019, might be the only offshore reports of more than a single bird apparently not associated with a tropical storm.

 Piedmont Accidental, with a single record: 3 seen at Lake Norman on 23 Sep 1989 [Chat 54:76 link], after passage of Hurricane Hugo.